-Mario Arias is currently majoring in voice performance at UCLA.
-In High School, he performed with the Los Alamitos Show Choir Sound Fx, where he was given the opportunity to sing as an award-winning soloist across multiple stages including Lincoln Center in New York, and the Grand Ole’ Opry in Nashville.
-After graduating High School, Arias attended Orange Coast College for 2 years where he joined the Chamber Singers and separately performed lead roles in the musicals Little Shop of Horrors, Beauty and the Beast, and Shrek the Musical.
-With the Chamber singers, Mario traveled to New York twice where he performed two different times at Carnegie Hall.
-There the choir presented Mozart’s Requiem, and Kirke Mechem’s Songs of the Slave.
-In the Fall 2017, he transferred to UCLA where he sings with the UCLA Chamber Choir.
+Mario Arias is a fourth year transfer student currently majoring in vocal performance at UCLA.
+In High School, he performed with the Los Alamitos Show Choir Sound Fx, where he was given the opportunity to sing as an award-winning soloist across multiple stages including; the Lincoln Memorial Center in New York City, and the Grand Ole’ Opry in Nashville.
+After graduating High School, Mario attended Orange Coast College for 2 years where he joined the Chamber Singers and separately performed lead roles in the musicals Little Shop of Horrors, Beauty and the Beast, and Shrek the Musical.
+With the Chamber Singers, Mario traveled to New York City twice where he performed two different times at the Carnegie Hall.
+There the choir presented Mozart’s Requiem and Kirke Mechem’s Songs of the Slave.
+In the fall of 2017, he transferred to UCLA where he has been singing with the UCLA Chamber Choir.

 Tara Fay is a third-year undergraduate student at the UCLA Herb Alpert School of Music.
 She is majoring in music education and studies voice with the incomparable Professor Maria Fortuna Dean.
 She also participates in the UCLA Chamber Singers ensemble under the direction of Dr. James Bass, with whom she is excited to continue her studies.
 Tara aspires to be a high school choral director one day and believes that the Seraphic Fire program will make her both a better singer and teacher.
 She has been singing in choirs for eight years, exploring genres from gospel to baroque.